tinygiant98/darksun-sot/docs/scriptersmanual.md

 As a volunteer project, we fully expect that any person that works on this project will not be around forever.
 With that in mind, we expect everyone that contributes to the project to adhere to specific customs and styles so that future contributors can easily read the code and understand what is going on.
 Here's a list of general expectations for scripting:

-As a general philosophy, and I cannot emphasize this enough, a scripter's job is to make the builder/storyteller's life easier, not to force them to bend to your will.
-Remember, role-play is about story immersion, and those stories are created by the writers, builder and storytellers, not the scripters.
+* As a general philosophy, and I cannot emphasize this enough, a scripter's job is to make the builder/storyteller's life easier, not to force them to bend to your will.
+Remember, role-play is about story immersion, and those stories are created by the writers, builders and storytellers, not the scripters.

 * All functions, including internal functions, will be prototyped and documented.
 We do not expect, nor desire, comments for every line of code, but we do expect that the function description associated with the function prototype give the next programmer enough information to know what's going on.
 Here's an example of bad prototyping and documentation: